-Olivier Award winning The Play That Goes Wrong, a farcical comedy that has enjoyed vast success, first on the Fringe then in the West End and now all over the world, is now available for Theatre Breaks in London with tickets and hotel accommodation included though to April 2019
+Olivier Award winning The Play That Goes Wrong, a farcical comedy that has enjoyed vast success, first on the Fringe then in the West End and now all over the world, has announced post lockdown performances starting from 19 November 2020.

 The Play That Goes Wrong Theatre Breaks